-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to ratify the appointment of KPMG LLP.
-Abstentions will be counted toward the tabulation of votes cast on the proposal presented to the stockholders and will have the same effect as negative votes.
-Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.
+The affirmative vote of the holders of a majority of the votes cast by holders of shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to ratify the appointment of KPMG LLP.
+Votes to "Abstain" will not count as votes cast and will have no effect on the outcome of this vote.
+Because this proposal is considered a "routine" matter, brokers are entitled to vote for the ratification of the appointment of auditors.
+As a result, broker non-votes are not expected to exist as to the ratification of the appointment of our independent registered accounting firm.